excaliburjs/excaliburjs.github.io/README.md

     npm run docs -- [version]

 If a `version` is passed, the documentation will build and output to that version's location (`static/docs/api/[version]`).
 Excalibur versions v0.10.0 and prior will not build locally and are already generated.

-## Adding to Showcase

-Edit the `src/pages/showcase.js` file.
-Upload an image to `src/assets/images/showcase` as a PNG.

 ### Git Submodules